17 December 2015 - 26 January 2020

 A total of over 70 employees from the Museum für Naturkunde were involved in the exhibition project of Tristan Otto: These included workshops, research, collections, exhibition and education department as well as administration.
 With joint forces and bags of enthusiasm, it took just 10 months to create a totally new exhibition featuring the new attraction Tristan Otto.
 The exhibition took the visitor on a trip around several facts about Tyrannosaurus rex .
 The focus was "Tristan Otto" one of a few and best preserved original skeletons of a T. rex in Europe.
 With its twelve meters length, the predatory dinosaur was the highlight of the presentation.
 In addition, questions that researchers were dealing with in connection with their work on Tristan were also thematised.
 Among other things, they discussed the findings of the fossilized bones, which are more than 65 million years old.
 The exhibition showed what these bones tell us about the life of Tristan.
 Unusual media stations and original objects told exciting stories about the discovery and research of the famous predatory dinosaur from the Upper Cretaceous period.
 The original skull, which is one of the best preserved T.rex skulls in the world, was displayed in a separate showcase that could be viewed by visitors at close range.
 The showcase was designed in such a way that the bones were also accessible to researchers and could be removed individually for research purposes.

 The accompanying book "T. rex - MB.R.91216", which was awarded the Art Directors Club Design Prize Germany, was also published to accompany the exhibition.

-From mid 2021 Tristan Otto will again be on display at the Museum für Naturkunde Berlin.
+From 23 August 2022 Tristan Otto will again be on display at the Museum für Naturkunde Berlin.
 But then within a new exhibition.
 Here you can find further information about that topic.